 Lunch at La Cabana Casa de Te

 After a hike up and down Martial Glacier you’ll be hungry.
 Right near the parking lot, where you start the hike up to the glacier is La Cabana Casa de Te.
 It is the cutest little tea house with delicious food!
-I thought I was in a doll house.
+I thought I was in a doll house at first, but it ended up being one of my favorite things to do in Ushuaia Argentina.

 Yes, it was a little too pink for me, but it was like something out of a movie.
 It was adorable.
 The selection of tea – surprise, surprise for a tea house, was spectacular.
 I got the Happy Chai.
 My tea was served with a hot kettle and a timer so me tea was steeped perfectly.